Seriyyy95/switchlayoutaltshift/README.md

 GNOME Version Support
 --------------------------
-Tested only with GNOME 44 in Ubuntu and Fedora.
+Tested only with GNOME 42, 43 and 44 in Ubuntu and Fedora.